sr99622/wabash/README.md

 env/bin/wabash
 ```

-To develop C++ code using the package manager libraries
+To develop C++ code using the Homebrew libraries

 ```
 pip install -v .